ytthuan/LeoSQLServerRServices/EnergyDemandForecasting/README.md

 * **SQLR**:    SQL stored procedures for data simulation, data preprocessing, feature engineering, model training and scoring.
 The stored procedures are run on a SQL server.
 * **Data**:    Sample data for running R scripts.
-* **R**:	      R development code (Microsoft R Server).
+* **R**:	      R development code (Microsoft ML Server).
 It runs in R IDE, with computation being done in-database (by setting compute context to SQL Server).

 See Readme files in each directory for detailed instructions.